 It’s a break for District Court Judge J. Cedric Simpson.
 The Judicial Tenure Commission had recommended his removal from office, but the Michigan Supreme Court chose a lighter punishment.

-In 2013, Simpson went to the scene of a traffic stop involving a staff member whose car struck another vehicle before dawn.
-Simpson identified himself as a judge and asked the officer if Crystal Vargas just needed a ride home.
+The court says Simpson committed misconduct.
+In 2013, he went to the scene of a traffic stop involving a staff member whose car struck another vehicle.
+He identified himself as a judge and asked the officer if Crystal Vargas just needed a ride home.

 The judge also contacted the prosecutor, asked for the police report and inquired about possible defense lawyers.